| I am trying to complete

 group.
 (Margaret died suddenly in January 2000 after completing most of this

+text.)
 Ian has 4 children, Stephanie, Philip, Douglas and Elizabeth.

 Barbara has 4 children, Tony, Anna, Kate and Ruth and 1 grandson.